Installing Extensions

 Note: This is a core difference between Zed and Gram.
 Zed will download a precompiled Wasm bundle from the Zed website when installing an extension, to avoid having to build the extension locally.

-You can search for extensions by launching the Gram Extension Gallery by pressing gram::Extensions , opening the command palette and selecting gram::Extensions or by selecting "Gram > Extensions" from the menu bar.
+Press gram::Extensions , open the command palette and select gram::Extensions or select "Gram > Extensions" from the menu bar.

 Installing Local Extensions